Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 - the `formal-TAN` path in `Orthographic` mode
 - the JHV `HPC` display sampling path

-over the on-disk orthographic domain, using a comparison grid at the native image resolution of the tested file.
+over the full rendered comparison frame, using a comparison grid at the native image resolution of the tested file.

 It writes: